Meatless Zucchini Lasagna

 - 1/4 cup grated Parmesan cheese

 - Cook noodles according to package directions.
-Meanwhile, in a large nonstick skillet, saute onion and garlic in oil until tender.
+Meanwhile, in a large nonstick skillet, saute onion in oil until tender.
+Add garlic; cook 1 minute longer.
 Stir in the water, tomato paste and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

 - Place zucchini in a large saucepan; add 1/2 in. water.
 Bring to a boil.
 Reduce heat; cover and cook for 5 minutes.
 Drain and set aside.
 In a small bowl, combine egg and ricotta cheese.

 - Drain noodles.
-Place 1/2 cup tomato sauce in a 13-in. x 9-in. baking dish coated with cooking spray; top with three noodles.
+Place 1/2 cup tomato sauce in a 13x9-in. baking dish coated with cooking spray; top with three noodles.
 Layer with half of the ricotta mixture and zucchini.
 Top with half of the remaining tomato sauce and 1 cup mozzarella cheese.
 Repeat layers.